Sheila Horne: Blackwood and international dance career

 In the late 1990s, Horne reinvented herself under the alias Blackwood and found success in the European dance scene.
 She fronted the Italian dance-pop project Blackwood and released the album Friday Night in 1998.
 The single "Peace" reached number one on the Italian pop charts.

 She also recorded the song "Everything Changes" for the 1999 Pokémon 2.B.A.
 Master soundtrack, credited as Sheila Brody.

 Amuka and Billboard Dance Chart success

-In the early 2000s, Horne launched her solo dance career as Amuka, collaborating with DJ Peter Rauhofer.
-She released the single "Appreciate Me" in 2003, which peaked at number eight on the Billboard Hot Dance Club Play chart and appeared on the Queer As Folk: Club Babylon soundtrack.
+In the early 2000s, Horne launched her solo dance career as Amuka which is a name that producer/remixer Jahkey B created for other projects as in Jahkey B presents AmukaAmuka, written and produced by jahkey B and collaborating with DJ Peter Rauhofer. *69 records released the single "Appreciate Me" in 2003, which peaked at number eight on the Billboard Hot Dance Club Play chart and appeared on the Queer As Folk: Club Babylon soundtrack.

 Her follow-up single, "U Ain’t That Good," reached number three on the same chart in 2004.
 Amuka scored a number one Billboard dance hit with "I Want More (Cling On to Me)" in 2006 and continued to release dance singles that charted in the Top 10.